raeygetahun/Stockalyser/README.md

 # Stockalyser
-The app is designed to help users keep track of their investments and analyze trends to gain valuable insights that can inform their investment strategies.<br>
+The app is designed to help users keep track of their investments and analyze trends to gain valuable insights for their investment strategies.<br>
 **Please dont forget to run the server first!**